 - Abstinence vs. Attempt: A very common discussion in recovery groups is the notion of total abstinence versus an attempt at controlled use.
 Typically, therapists and addiction medicine physicians prefer abstinence (but not always), and it is important that the pros and cons of these approaches are discussed and reviewed on an ongoing basis.
 The vast majority of individuals in groups find that abstinence is the most effective approach to recovery for them.

 - Need for Support: Understanding the need for support is crucial in recovery.
-Groups often have many different discussions regarding support from family, group members, and friends.
+Substance abuse group topics for discussion oftentimes are in regard to support from family, group members, and friends.
 The notion of the need for support in recovery is visited repeatedly and a common theme in substance use disorder groups.

 This is by no means a complete list of all activities that can occur in groups for substance use disorders.
 Therapists who run these groups are very resourceful and in order to keep the process relatively fresh introduce different activities continually.